Murder of Peggy Hettrick: Aftermath

 Colorado law had no requirement that evidence be preserved, and shields liability to authorities who destroy evidence after criminal trials are complete.
 Partially as a result of this case, Colorado lawmakers passed H.B.
 1397, which requires the preservation of all evidence that may contain DNA that is collected in cases resulting in a conviction for a Class 1 felony or a sex offense.
 The evidence must be preserved for the life of the defendant, after which the evidence may be destroyed.
 If charges have not been filed, DNA evidence must be preserved for the length of the investigation.

 In June 2008, after a six-month review of the case, Weld County District Attorney Ken Buck determined that police had acted inappropriately (misfeasance), but not criminally (malfeasance).
 "Buck was responsible for determining whether Broderick broke any laws, but in a letter to Chief Judge James H. Hiatt, he said it was important to give context of the overall case, which he used to reach his conclusions.
 'After consideration of the evidence, I did not discover criminal conduct among employees of the Fort Collins Police Department or the prosecutors in the case,' Buck wrote."
 Buck also noted that the statute of limitations had expired.

-On October 21, 2008, David Lane, a criminal defense attorney in Denver filed a civil suit in federal district court against the Larimer County prosecutors, Terry Gilmore and Jolene Blair, as well as detective James Broderick, alleging violations of Masters's civil rights.
+On October 21, 2008, David Lane, a criminal defense attorney in Denver, filed a civil suit in federal district court against the Larimer County prosecutors, Terry Gilmore and Jolene Blair, as well as against detective James Broderick, alleging violations of Masters's civil rights.
 In their legal brief are facts concerning the Masters case, including withholding evidence from Dr. Meloy and other expert witnesses (including a surgeon consultant and a criminalist), and interference with the sharing of evidence among expert witnesses that would cast doubt on Masters's involvement in Hettrick's homicide and would have pointed toward other suspects.
 No information on the other suspects, including their existence, was provided to the experts at the time of their retention.
 The county settled with Masters for US$4.1 million and the City of Fort Collins settled for US$5.9 million, for a total of US$10 million.